A8B7C6/monopoly-in-ocaml/README.md

 # Play Monopoly
  pass `dune build` into the terminal <br>
- start game by typing `dune exec bin/main.exe <your name> ` into your command line interface
+ start game by typing "" into your command line interface